-LifeHouse is an intensive five-month residential treatment program for 11 men with a history of trauma and addictions.
+LifeHouse is an intensive five-month residential treatment program for 13 men with a history of trauma and addictions.
+The program is housed in a downtown building away from the shelter.
 It consists of two phases and aims to help men heal from experiences that have contributed to substance use while supporting them in developing self esteem, alternative coping skills, and a sense of self-sufficiency.

 Phase 1 – Core Treatment

 The first three months of the program consist of weekly individual counselling sessions and structured therapeutic groups on weekdays (Monday through Friday).
 Group session topics include anxiety, awareness and management of emotions, mindfulness and yoga, spiritual development, trauma, relapse prevention, and creative healing strategies.